Colors: Black, Red

 When you get the box it’s about the size of a desktop PC.
 This sucker isn’t light.
 Inside the box is another box with some collectibles such as a baseball cap, sticker, a leather-bound manual, the restore CD, and a resource CD as well as a mousepad, and the charger.
 The mousepad is very sturdy and wonderful to use and the leather-bound manual is a nice touch.

 Once you get that out of the way the laptop has a nice soft cloth over the monitor and when you pick it up…you almost drop it.
 This sucker is by no means portable and you almost need a wagon to tow it behind you.
 Is it worth it?
-Yes by all means yes.
+Yes, by all means, yes.

 Once you flip up the lid and drool at the 17″ crystal clear LCD display you will notice the brilliant lights.
 Everything on the keyboard lights up as well as the alien emblem on the top lid and above the keyboard.
 The whole thing feels sturdy and the touchpad even feels nice to use.
 The keys feel great and they are nice and big as well as quite.
 There is a media panel at the touch to eject the disc, volume control, internet connection, Alienware control center etc. The alien head emblem above the keyboard is actually the power button and the eyes blink as the HDD light.
 The emblem on the lid will glow when the computer is in sleep mode so you know what’s up.
 The emblem above the keyboard will glow different colors to indicate that the laptop is charging as well.
-This is one of the, wait for THE, slickest laptops I have ever seen.
+This is the slickest laptops I have ever seen.

 I liked Vista but 7 tops it all.
 With a faster GUI and slicker design Windows 7 is the ultimate gamers’ OS.
 You can now switch everything on the fly such as taskbar management, theme switching, and pretty much everything.
 There are a lot of bugs and kinks worked out of Vista and so far I’m happy with it.